AdobeDocs/audience-manager.en/help/using/c-integration/integration-other-solutions/audience-management-module.md

 uuid: 08846427-def3-4a15-88e5-08882d8d57ce
 ---

-# Implement the Audience Management Module{#implement-the-audience-management-module}
+# Implement the Audience Management Module {#implement-the-audience-management-module}

 Add the Audience Management Module to Adobe Analytics AppMeasurement to forward Analytics data to Audience Manager instead of having the Audience Manager Data Integration Library (DIL) code send a pixel from the page.